RodrigoAlban/RodrigoAlban/README.md

   <p align="center">
   ▮ I code in lots of different domains, from low-level systems to web automation.
-If I find it interesting, I'll do it. ▮
+If I find it interesting, I'll do it ▮
   </p>
         <img src="https://media1.giphy.com/media/xUOwG6WpYHxPEx86EE/giphy.gif" width="10%">